 Many considerations should be examined when selecting substrate for oyster replenishment and restoration activities.
 Geologic and anthropogenic substrates may not be preferred in public fishery areas due to fishing gear constraints.
-However, geologic and anthropogenic substrates may be a viable option in oyster sanctuaries, if the substrates do not negatively impact the Chesapeake Bay in other ways (e.g. navigational issues from altering the water depth).
+Geologic and anthropogenic substrates could be the most viable option for oyster sanctuaries but should be used in a manner that does not negatively impact the Chesapeake Bay (e.g. creating navigational issues by altering the water depth, introduction of pollution or contaminants, etc.).
 Using some geologic and anthropogenic substrates as a foundation in restoration may provide more interstitial space and three-dimensional structure, thus increasing the ecosystem benefit of reefs as habitat for more species and increasing surface area for spat settlement.
 Geologic and anthropogenic substrates can also be used in combination with natural oyster shell.